Professional 3D Scanners • EinScan • REV1 TECH

 O&P CAD/CAM Integration Plan

-Which O&P design platform are you on or planning to be on — Vorum CanFit / Spectra, Rodin4D Romeo / Neo, Standard Cyborg, Mecuris OS, Comfia, Hephy?
-Planned before the scanner ships, not after.
-SDK integration with hospital ordering systems and branded patient portals is scoped during this stage as well.
+Which O&P design platform are you on — Vorum CanFit / Spectra, Rodin4D Romeo / Neo, Standard Cyborg, Mecuris OS, Comfia, Hephy?
+Planned before the scanner ships.
+SDK integration with hospital ordering systems and branded patient portals is scoped here too.

 03